-2.1.3 AI-Track-tive: etch pit diameter size (Dpar) measurement
+2.1.3 AI-Track-tive: etch pit diameter size (D{par}) measurement

-The offline application of AI-Track-tive also has the possibility to determine the $D{par}$ value (Donelick, 1993) which is the size of the semi-track's etch pits measured in the c-axis direction (Figure 3).
+AI-Track-tive also has the possibility to determine the D{par} value (Donelick, 1993) which is the size of the semi-track's etch pits measured in the c-axis direction (Figure 4).
 For this step, AI-Track-tive does not use DNN's (yet) but instead it uses color thresholding.
 Color thresholding is the most used technique used for image segmentation.
-This color thresholding is sensitive to unequal light exposure, but this is -more or less-solved by a gamma correction.
-AI-Track-tive filters the $D{par}$ values using a threshold based on minimum and maximum size of the etch pits.
+This color thresholding is sensitive to unequal light exposure, but this is solved by a gamma correction.
+AI-Track-tive filters the D{par} values using a threshold based on minimum and maximum size of the etch pits.
 After the size discrimination step, AI-Track-tive uses another 2 filters based on elongation factor (width-to-height ratio) and directions (or angles) of the etch pits.
 The threshold values for these filters can be changed when advancing through the Graphical User Interface.